SinhleM/fnb-fraud-detection/README.md

 <h2>Why This Project?</h2>
 <p>
-    Manual fraud detection is slow and and prone to errors.
+    Manual fraud detection is slow and is prone to errors.
 This project automates the process using rule-based detection on generated transaction data, making fraud identification faster and more reliable.
 </p>

 <hr>